Hardening AI Code Verification: Beyond the Happy Path

 The False Security of Automated Coverage

-Many developers now rely on php artisan test and see hundreds of passing assertions.
+Many developers now rely on or similar AI agents to draft both application logic and the accompanying tests.
+On the surface, the results look impressive.
+You run php artisan test and see hundreds of passing assertions.
 It feels like a win.
 However, blind trust in these generated suites is a dangerous bottleneck.
 AI models often default to the "happy path"—the scenarios where everything works as intended—while completely ignoring the messy edge cases that break production systems.

 The Missing Edge Case: A Laravel Example